Objektname

 - You can also change this property by modifying the

-attribute from the Python console. - The DatenLabel2 attribute is normally hidden in the property editor but can be made visible by opening the context menu (right click) and selecting Show all.
+Label2attribute from the Python console. - The DatenLabel2 attribute is normally hidden in the property editor but can be made visible by opening the context menu (right click) and selecting Show all.

 Skripten